obpy/obpy/src/README.txt

 ---------------------

 (You'll need an Internet connection to run the Windows installer.
-Note that it may take around 10 minutes to for the installer to download the required libraries.)
+Note that it may take around 2-5 minutes to for the installer to download the required libraries.)

+Be sure to keep the default installation location (C:\Program Files\OpenBlox); otherwise, OpenBlox won't work.

 Merely run the given Windows installer; you may be using it to view this README!
 If that's the case, proceed to the "Testing" section.